Controlling unwanted trees and shrubs

 Many woody plants have multiple effective options for control.
 The Invasive Plant Control Database is a great resource for identifying control methods that fit your location, season, and even your level of expertise.

 If you do not want to remove these woody plants yourself, you can hire contractors to treat and remove invasive plants.
-Your local DNR office may know of these contractors.
+Find out more about how to hire a tree care professional.

 Re-establishing native vegetation